mostypc123/XediX/.github/ISSUE_TEMPLATE/documentation-improvement.md

 ---
-name: 📝 Documentation Improvement
+name: "\U0001F4DD Documentation Improvement"
 about: Suggest a change or improvement in the documentation
-title: "Docs Improvement: [Section Name]"
+title: 'Docs Improvement: [Section Name]'
-labels: 'documentation'
+labels: documentation
 assignees: ''

 ---